Note: The links in this post are affiliate links.

 If you don’t mind I’d like to ask a question of my own.

-Back in January 2016 the guys at Best Buy installed an SSD in my Dell laptop and it really made it run a lot faster.
+Back in early 2018 the tech guy I used at the time installed a Crucial 250GB SSD in my Dell laptop and it really made it run a lot faster.

 I recently read on another site that all SSDs wear out over time because they can only be written to a certain number of times.

-That has me sort of worried because this drive is now 3 years old and I have a lot of personal files on it that I don’t want to lose.
+That has me sort of worried because this drive is now four years old and I have a lot of personal files on it that I don’t want to lose.

 My question is do you think this drive is likely to fail at some time in the near future?
 If you think it might I’ll go ahead and replace it now rather than taking a chance on losing my files.